ru-wallace/sustained-attention-to-response-task/README.md

 The following task attributes can be easily modified (see the sart() function documentation below for details):

-1) Number of blocks (default is 1)
+1) Number of blocks (*default is 1*)
-2) Number of font size by number repetitions per trial (default is 5)
+2) Number of font size by number repetitions per trial (*default is 5*)
-3) Target number (default is 3)
+3) Target number (*default is 3*)
 4) The presentation order of the numbers.
-Specifically, the numbers can be presented randomly or in a fixed fashion. (default is random)
+Specifically, the numbers can be presented randomly or in a fixed fashion. (*default is random*)
-5) Whether or not practice trials should be presented at the beginning of the task.
+5) Whether or not practice trials should be presented at the beginning of the task. (*default is True*)
+6) The number of seconds to wait between blocks. (*default is 60s*)
-6) The default directory in which the output file will be placed.
+7) The default directory in which the output file will be placed.
 Defaults to a subfolder named 'output' in the directory in which the task is placed.

 ## Function Details